Applications will open on October 1.

-We have outcomes data on 100% of the 43 students matriculating in 2011.
-Of these students, 86% were admitted to MD/DO Schools, 9% to Dental Schools (constituting 100% of all students wishing to go to Dental School), and 5% to other medical programs (Podiatry, Physician Assistant, Anesthesiol ogy Assistant, Pharmacy, Optometry, and Naturopathic Medicine).
+Of the students we have outcome data on, 86% were admitted to MD/DO Schools, 9% to Dental Schools (constituting 100% of all students wishing to go to Dental School), and 5% to other medical programs (Podiatry, Physician Assistant, Anesthesiol ogy Assistant, Pharmacy, Optometry, and Naturopathic Medicine).

 Class Matriculating in 2012

-We have outcomes data on 80% of the 82 students matriculating in 2011.
-Of these students, 76% were admitted to MD/DO Schools, 10% to Dental Schools, 9% to other medical programs, and 5% to Ph.D. programs.
+Of the students we have outcome data on, 76% were admitted to MD/DO Schools, 10% to Dental Schools, 9% to other medical programs, and 5% to Ph.D. programs.

 Class Matriculating in 2013

-We have outcomes data on 66% of the 82 students matriculating in 2013.
-Of these students, 82% were admitted to MD/DO Schools, 9% to Dental Schools (constituting 100% of all students wishing to go to Dental School), 7% to other medical programs, and 2% to Ph.D. programs.
+Of the students we have outcome data on, 82% were admitted to MD/DO Schools, 9% to Dental Schools (constituting 100% of all students wishing to go to Dental School), 7% to other medical programs, and 2% to Ph.D. programs.

-Medical Physiology masters students are guaranteed an interview with School of Medicine if they have the following: an undergraduate GPA > 3.4; a graduate GPA in our program > 3.5; an MCAT score > 512; and a passing score on the NBME exam > 50th percentile.
+Medical Physiology masters students are guaranteed an interview with School of Medicine if they have the following: an undergraduate GPA > 3.4; a graduate GPA in our program > 3.5; and an MCAT score at the 91st percentile or above.